Himanshukohale22/gsoc2024-proposal/Himasnhuk.rst

 =========================

 - Write I2C device tree for AI-64.
+- Test I2C with IMU and robotic-cape.
 - Get feedback from mentor.

 Milestone #4 (June 24th)
 ==========================

-- Test I2C with IMU and robotic cape.
-- Creat merge request for I2C Device tree overlays.
+- Create merge request for I2C Device tree overlays.
 - Write SPI device tree overlay for AI-64.
-- Test with robotic cape.
+- Test with robotic-cape.
-- get feedback from mentor.
+- Get feedback from mentor.

 Milestone #5 (July 1st)
 ========================

-- Creat .dts file for robotic cape which will support AI-64 using pre-work.
+- Create RoboticsCape.dts file for robotic-cape which will support AI-64 using pre-work.
 - Test .dts file with robotic cape with AI-64.
 - Test example of librobotcontrol with AI-64.
 - get feedback from mentor.
+- Creat merge request for RoboticsCape.dts.

 Submit midterm evaluations (July 8th)
 =====================================